TurkeyOfficial Name: Republic of Turkey

 Entry, Exit & Visa Requirements

 Obey all Turkish visa regulations and maintain valid residence permits at all times.
-The U.S. Embassy is unable to assist with Turkish immigration and visa related matters.
+The U.S. Embassy is unable to assist with Turkish immigration or visa-related matters.
 Turkish authorities enforce immigration laws.

 - Passports must be valid for six months beyond your entry date.
 You will be denied entry into Turkey if there is not enough space for entry and exit stamps in your passport.

 - You need a visa to travel to Turkey.
-If you are traveling for tourism or commerce for up to 90 days within a 180 day period, obtain a Turkish visa from Turkish missions abroad or from the e-Visa application system prior to arrival.
+For tourism or commercial travel of up to 90 days within a 180 day period, obtain a Turkish visa from Turkish missions abroad or from the e-Visa application system prior to arrival.

 - Get entry and exit stamps.
-You must have a Turkish entry stamp on the passport page containing your visa before you transfer to domestic flights.
-Get an exit stamp in your passport when leaving, or you may face difficulties re-entering Turkey and be subject to a fine on your next visit.
+You must have a Turkish entry stamp before you transfer to domestic flights.
+Get an exit stamp in your passport when leaving, or you may face difficulties re-entering Turkey, and a fine.

 - If you are planning to work, study, or conduct academic or scientific research in Turkey, apply for a visa from a Turkish embassy or consulate before arriving in Turkey.
-Visit “Living in Turkey” on the U.S. Embassy’s American Citizen Services website.
+Visit “Living in Turkey” on the U.S. Embassy’s website.

-- Find additional information at the Turkish consular information website and its frequently asked questions page.
+- Find additional information at the Turkish consular information website’s FAQ page.

-Syria: On March 31, 2016, the U.S. Department of State updated the Travel Warning for Syria.
-This travel warning remains in effect.
+Syria: On March 22, 2017, the U.S. Department of State updated its travel warning for Syria.
 The U.S. Embassy in Damascus closed in February 2012.
-If you are in Syria holding an expired U.S. passport and need to enter Turkey, please contact the U.S. Embassy in Ankara for assistance.
+At this time, the Turkey-Syria border is closed except in cases of urgent medical treatment as defined by the Government of Turkey.
+The Department of State continues to warn U.S. citizens against all travel to Syria.
+If you are in Syria holding an expired U.S. passport, and need to enter Turkey, please contact the U.S. Embassy in Ankara for assistance.

-Iraq: Crossing the border from Iraq can be time-consuming as the Turkish Government tightly controls entry and exit.
+Iraq: On June 14, 2017, the U.S. Department of State updated the travel warning for Iraq.
+The Department of State continues to warn U.S. citizens against all travel to Iraq.
+Crossing the border from Iraq can be time-consuming as the Turkish Government tightly controls entry and exit.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Turkey.
-However, Turkey will generally deport foreigners once HIV-positive status is discovered.
+HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Turkey.

 Safety and Security